ASaragga/FinCalc/README.md

 ## Courses Overview

-**Financial Analysis and Valuation for Lawyers / Harvard Law School** (⭣Video)
+**Financial Analysis and Valuation for Lawyers (Harvard Law School)**

 >  Lawyers negotiate deals and manage lawsuits involving billions of dollars each year.
 To do that, you need more than legal expertise.
 You need a fundamental understanding of the finances behind a deal or dispute, including how to read and analyze financial statements or use financial concepts to value a business, patent, or marital estate.
 You need more than law knowledge to advise a client on any significant transaction — and to help a client even assess whether it's best to pursue a claim or to settle.

 >  Successful attorneys cannot leave accounting, finance and valuation solely to a finance team, or outside experts.
 You need to independently understand the financial opportunities your client faces and discuss them using the language of finance.
 Through examples of disputes, valuations, and presentations from real-world practitioners, this course will teach you how to interpret and use financial data, make a business case for a deal or lawsuit, and understand when and how experts can support — or undermine — your work.

 > [![Harvard Law School Course](Assets/FVL01.png)](https://youtu.be/QPoRUsRzcPM "Financial Analysis and Valuation for Lawyers")